-This policy was drawn up during the school year 2016/2017.
-It was reviewed by the staff, parents association, students council and adopted by the Board of Management on 15th June 2017 The policy will be reviewed regularly and all the partners will be consulted in relation to any changes to the policy.
+- This policy was drawn up during the school year 2016/2017.
+It was reviewed by the staff, parent's association, student's council during the school year 2021/2022. - This policy was adopted by Tipperary ETB Senior Management Team on 10th May 2022. - The policy will be reviewed regularly, and all the partners will be consulted in relation to any changes to the policy.